DanGyi23/MyPortfolio/Week3.md

 *Did you meet all of your goals to the standard you set at the start of the week?*

+Yes, although if I had more time, I'd have spent it learning more HTML/CSS, and improving the look of my web apps.
+I do feel like I understand how the process works though.

 ### Question 2

 *What would you change/improve moving forward?*

+Spend a bit more time understanding theory behind some of the dependencies we're using each week.
+Might be a bit superfluous though, and I feel like I'm spending/rationing my time well at the moment.